-Note about submissions: No more than three attorneys per category can be nominated from any one firm or organization.
-References to “past year” cover the period between Jan.
-1, 2023 and May 1, 2024.
-We encourage you to choose a category whose criteria best aligns with the attorney’s work and accomplishments.
+• No more than three attorneys per category can be nominated from any one firm or organization, and references to “past year” cover the period between Jan.
+1, 2024, and May 1, 2025.

 Categories